Indian Motorcycle Brands

 Mahindra Logo

 October 2, 1945, is the birthday of the Mahindra group of companies.
 Currently, it is the world’s largest Indian corporation headquartered in Mumbai.
-The founders of the company are Malik Ghulam Muhammad and brothers Jagdish Chandra Mahindra and Kailash Chandra Mahindra.
-It covers a wide field of engineering – manufacturing of automobiles, agricultural machinery, and motorcycles.
+The company’s founders are Malik Ghulam Muhammad and brothers Jagdish Chandra Mahindra and Kailash Chandra Mahindra.
+It covers a wide engineering field, manufacturing automobiles, agricultural machinery, and motorcycles.
 Today, Mahindra & Mahindra owns the French brand Peugeot Motorcycles, Czech brand Jawa, and BSA.

 Hero